iadvize/documentation/docs/build-apps.md

 ### Conversation panel app
 Conversation panel apps extends the capabilities of the Desk by allowing our clients to embed their own apps in a dedicated panel.

+#### General guidelines
+A complete breakdown of our guidelines for Conversation Panel Apps can be found in [our knowledge base](https://help.iadvize.com/hc/en-gb/articles/4404351307026-Conversation-Panel-Apps-Guidelines).

 #### App development
 The apps that can be embedded in the Desk are web apps coded in any web compliant technology - static web page, dynamic web pages such as php or jsp generated, single page applications written in Angular or React, etc...